hupster/modsync/README.md

 # modsync
 Minecraft Mod Sync tool

-Greetings Minecrafters!

-I was maintaining a Minecraft server for a bunch of kids, and wanted to expand it with a few mods.
-Now I didn't like the idea of me going around with a USB stick installing the mods on all of the computers, every time I would add a mod.
-And I was surprised to find that there seems to be no easy tool available to do this automatically.
+Modsync is a small tool that can:
+- fully install Minecraft using configurable settings and installers, without user intervention and with very few dependencies
+- keep the installation in sync with the configured server, hosting the mods, resourcepacks and version settings

-So I've written a little tool that can be used on every computer, as a kind of Minecraft starter.
-The tool checks a few things, syncs some directories with the server, and then starts Minecraft.
-The things to check and directories to sync are configurable from the server.
-When all checks are enabled, the tool will install a modded Minecraft client complete with resourcepacks and shaderpacks on any Windows computer with just a few clicks.
+It can be used as a Minecraft pre-launcher.
+It will install everything required, and then start the Minecraft launcher.
+The installers to use and directories to sync are configurable from the server.
+When all checks are enabled, the tool can install Java, Minecraft with Forge complete with mods, resourcepacks and shaderpacks, without user intervention.
+Once installed, changing any of the versions in the config file of the server will result in an automated re-install at clients when they run the tool.

 Now there is the security risk of having you Minecraft directory accessed by the tool.
 That's why I provide the source code on Github, and encourage everyone to compile your own version, and share it with users that trust you.

 In essence, the tool requires a link to a FTP server, containing a config file, the directory with the mods to keep in sync, and installers to use when stuff is missing.
 The tool only approaches the configured FTP server, and no other sites or locations.
-Local file access is limited to the Minecraft directory, an optional launcher in program files, and an optional desktop shortcut.
+Local file access is limited to the Minecraft directory, an optional launcher in program files.
 It will only remove or overwrite files in the directories listed in config file.
 So the person in control of the FTP server, has full control of the Minecraft installation at the clients.
+The tool does not require Administator rights, however the Java installer does.

 **Features**